 In ULIP, the investment risk in the investment portfolio is borne by the policyholder.

-Unit Linked Insurance Plans (ULIPs) are one of the most debated products in personal finance, offering a unique blend of life Read More...
+Unit-linked insurance plans (ULIPs) are one of the most debated products in personal finance, offering a unique blend of life Read More...

-450 Views · Updated on: Aug 20, 2025
+834 Views · Updated on: Jun 12, 2026

 3% Yearly AdditionV

-switches/year2
+Free fund switches/year2

-Partial
+Partial Withdrawal1

-Plan Options
+Multiple Plan Options

 A Unit Linked Insurance Plan (ULIP) is a two-in-one financial product.
 It strategically combines the safety of life insurance with the growth potential of market investments, all within a single policy.

 Here is how ULIP works: each premium you pay is divided.
-A portion is dedicated to providing you with a life cover, ensuring your family is financially secure in your absence.
-The larger, remaining part is invested into market-linked funds of your choice.
+A portion is dedicated to providing you with life cover, ensuring your family is financially secure in your absence.
+The larger, remaining part is invested in market-linked funds of your choice.
 Much like with mutual funds, you have the flexibility to choose where your money goes, be it aggressive equity funds for high growth, stable debt funds for capital preservation, or balanced funds that mix both.

 This dual structure is designed to help you pursue long-term wealth creation goals, such as retirement or a child’s education, without compromising on essential life protection.